Work graphs API – compute rasterizer learning sample

 Rasterize

 The leaf node(s) of the graph are the rasterizers.
-Every thread works on its own bounding box and triangle, and there’s no useful information that could be shared between them.
+Every thread works on it’s own bounding box and triangle, and there’s no useful information that could be shared between them.
 This node is of Thread type.

 [Shader("node")]